zeitspace/gatsby-source-apiserver/README.md

   {
     resolve: 'gatsby-source-apiserver',
     options: {
+      // Type prefix of entities from server
+      typePrefix: 'internal__',

       // The url, this should be the endpoint you are attempting to pull data from
       url: `http://yourapi.com/api/v1/posts`,